TrainerProjectF13X/trainer_web_app/README.md

-3. Use NPM to Install pakcages
+3. Use NPM to Install packages

    * $npm init
    * $npm install